 Current permit holders can request access via their UD ID card from 5:45 PM - 2 AM Monday through Friday, all day on weekends and holidays to the following gate lots 37C Amstel gate, 34C Library Gate and 53C Haines Street Gate.

 Faculty and staff who receive University of Delaware benefits may register for Red Lot permits for a fee.
 These permits are restricted to designated portions of both Lot 88 (west of the Bob Carpenter Center) and Lot 7(on Laird Campus) between the hours of 7:00 a.m. and 5:00 p.m., Monday through Friday, except during break periods when classes are not in session.
-During these periods red permits will be accepted in gray and gold lots.
+During these periods red permits will be accepted in gray lots.
 If a red permit holder needs to park in a central or gray lot during the restricted hours, scratch off day passes can be purchased in advance.

-Faculty and staff may register for Central, Gray and Gold Lot permits for a fee.
-Central, Gray and Gold lots represent the largest number of parking lots on campus and these permits provide parking for each category and the catergories below it; i.e. Central permit is valid in Gray, Gold and Red, Gray permit is valid in Gold and Red, Gold permit is valid in Red.
+Faculty and staff may register for Central and Gray Lot permits for a fee.
+Central, and Gray lots represent the largest number of parking lots on campus and these permits provide parking for each category and the catergories below it; i.e. Central permit is valid in Gray and Red, Gray permit is valid in Red, The Gray lots are seperated into Gray-North and Gray- East sub-categories.
+This allows better control of the number of permit sales for each area.
+Gray permits are valid in all gray lots including the other sub-category (north or east).

 Pearson Lot, Central Gate and Gate Lots